perfdhcp - DHCP benchmarking tool

 -iis given, DO/SA) exchanges per second.
 A periodic report is generated showing the number of exchanges which were not completed, as well as the average response latency.
 The program continues until interrupted, at which point a final report is generated.

-- Specifies how many different clients are used.
-With a value of 1 (the default), all requests seem to come from the same client.
+Specifies how many different clients are used.
+With a value of 1 (the default), all requests appear to come from the same client.
 Must be a positive number.

 perfdhcprepeatable.
 This must be 0 or a positive integer.
 The value 0 means that a seed is not used; this is the default.

-- Specifies type of the scenario, can be basic (default) or avalanche.
+Specifies the type of scenario, and can be

-- Enable checking address uniqueness.
-Lease valid lifetime should not be shorter than test duration and clients should not request address more than once without releasing it first.
+Enables checks for address uniqueness.
+The lease valid-lifetime should not be shorter than the test duration, and clients should not request an address more than once without releasing it.

-perfdhcpto wait for exit-wait-time after an exit condition has been met, to receive all packets without sending any new packets.
+perfdhcpto wait for a certain amount of time after an exit condition has been met, to receive all packets without sending any new packets.
 Expressed in microseconds.
 If not specified, 0 is used (i.e. exit immediately after exit conditions are met).

 perfdhcp.
 When called, the script is passed a single parameter, either "start" or "stop", indicating whether it is being called before or after